5 natural remedies against eczema

 • 2 tablespoons of pure shea butter

-• 1 saucepan, 1 airtight pot, 1 whisk
+• 1 saucepan, 1 airtight jar, 1 whisk

 Melt the butter over very low heat in the saucepan.
-Then add the hemp oil and the Calendula macerate.
+Then add the hemp oil and Calendula macerate.

 Usage tips